 Praia de Quarteira

-Praia de Quarteira is the main beach for Quarteira, a coastal resort near Vilamoura and Faro on the Eastern Algarve.
+Praia de Quarteira is the main beach for Quarteira, a coastal resort near Vilamoura and Faro on the Central Algarve.
 The beach lacks the backdrop of the rugged sandstone cliffs that are so common in the rest of the Algarve and, as such, it tends to only really be visited by those staying at Quarteira or nearby Vilamoura.